Skip to main content

 How do I install the Homedata MCP?

-Pip install the package, then drop a small JSON or TOML block into your AI tool's config file with your Homedata API key.
+Pick an edition: `pip install homedata-mcp` for Python, or `npm install -g homedata-mcp` (or `npx -y homedata-mcp`) for Node.
+Then drop a small JSON or TOML block into your AI tool's config file with your Homedata API key.
 Each AI client has its own config path — pick the dedicated subpage above for the exact snippet and location for your tool.

 Is the Homedata MCP open source?

-Yes — the source lives on GitHub and the package is published on PyPI under MIT.
-You can read every tool definition, fork it, contribute new tools and pin a specific version if you need stability across deploys.
+Yes — both editions are MIT-licensed.
+The Python source lives at github.com/wehomemove/homedata-mcp and the Node source at github.com/wehomemove/homedata-mcp-node.
+You can read every tool definition, fork either repo, contribute new tools and pin a specific version if you need stability across deploys.

 Why is UK property data hard?